-6 As we shall see (Section 6), the feeling of presence and the feeling of reality are distinct experiences.
+As we shall see (Section 6), the feeling of presence and the feeling of reality are distinct experiences.
 I assume that depersonalized-derealized subjects lack both types of feelings (or at least have very attenuated forms of them).
 This assumption is supported by their spontaneous narratives but also by the fact that the depersonalization-derealization syndrome is an affective disorder, in which the general ability to feel the world and oneself is diminished.
 See Sierra 2012.

-7 For our purposes here, self-identification with a body need not entail that the body is experienced as being identical with oneself, but only that it is one's own body.
+For our purposes here, self-identification with a body need not entail that the body is experienced as being identical with oneself, but only that it is one's own body.

-fugitive appearances, which often depend on a single experience or perspective.
+As it stands, though, the preliminary analysis is not quite right.
+The conditions just listed are not jointly sufficient to yield the feeling of presence.
+Consider the experience of what may be called "ephemeral objects".
+Ephemeral objects are fugitive appearances, which often depend on a single experience or perspective.
 Some hallucinatory objects are ephemeral, as are objects experienced while looking at stereoscopic or anamorphic pictures.
 Consider for instance the Swiss artist Felice Varini's paintings on buildings and other material structures.
 The paintings are so arranged that ephemeral geometrical shapes appear from one vantage point but broke into separate fragments from other points of view.